 Seattle sends James Paxton to DL with forearm strain

-SEATTLE (AP) The Seattle Mariners will be without left-handed pitcher James Paxton for at least a couple of starts after he was placed on the 10-day disabled list with a left forearm strain, another blow for Seattle's already short-handed starting rotation.
+SEATTLE (AP) Mariners left-hander James Paxton was placed on the 10-day disabled list Friday with a left forearm strain, another blow for Seattle's already short-handed starting rotation.